 * Disclosure: This Best Things to do in Ghent post contains affiliate links.
 We will receive a small commission if you book through our links.
 This is at no extra cost to you.
 This way you’re helping us write awesome travel guides and keep providing you with free content.
 We only recommend products we like and trust ourselves.

 Belgium is a great country to explore, with its unique cities, interesting history, and divine cuisine.
-However, it still remains an underrated destination on the European itinerary of many tourists.
+However, it remains an underrated destination on the European itinerary of many tourists.
 It might be small, but it’s filled with stunning medieval cities to choose from.
 When looking for the best city to visit on a trip to Belgium, most people immediately think of Bruges or the capital, Brussels.
 However, Ghent is a great rival to its neighbors where you won’t find as many tourist hordes.
 Dive into the vast network of quaint alleyways, narrow canals, and breathtaking gothic architecture.

 This gem of Belgium is a vibrant college city, which adds to the lively atmosphere and somewhat hipster vibe that can be experienced in the many bars and restaurants.
 The city can be easily explored on foot since most of the historic city is car-free while enjoying the gorgeous medieval backdrop.
 The majority of highlights are within walking distance of each other.
 So walking or biking is the best way to soak up the city.
-Since Ghent is way less touristy than Bruges, you will find it easier to fully immerse yourself into the local Flemish culture and have a more authentic experience while roaming around.
+Since Ghent is way less touristy than Bruges, you will find it easier to fully immerse yourself in the local Flemish culture and have a more authentic experience while roaming around.
 From medieval quaintness and impressive towers to intriguing bars with famous beers, Ghent has something for everyone.
 So without further ado, here are the best things to do in the charming city of Ghent.

 TIP | Grab a Ghent City Card